aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

       ]
 ```

-Lets take a deeper dive into the properties for the `ExistingTableName` setting.
+Let us take a deeper dive into the properties for the `ExistingTableName` setting.

-* **TypeHint** - set to `DynamoDBTableName` letting the deploy tool know this String type is for DynamoDB tables.
-The deploy tool uses this information to show a list of tables to pick from.
+* **TypeHint** - Set to `DynamoDBTableName` which lets the deployment tool know this String type is for the name of a DynamoDB table.
+The deploy tool uses this information to show users a list of tables to pick from instead of a text-box.
-* **Updatable** - since changing table names of existing tables is not a destructive change allow for this field to be updated during redeployments.
+* **Updatable** - Since modifying the name of an existing table is not a destructive change, we will allow this field to be updated during redeployments.
-* **DependsOn** - Controls this setting only being visible if the previous `CreateNewTable` setting is set to `false`.
-Notice how the Id is the full name of the setting including the parent Object setting `Backend`.
+* **DependsOn** - This setting will only be visible if the previous `CreateNewTable` setting is set to `false`.
+Notice how the `Id` is the full name of the setting including the parent "Object" setting `Backend`.
-* **Validators** - Build a couple validators to make sure the input name matches the regex for table names and that the name matches the required min and max length.
-Adding validators helps users get feedback right away when there is incorrect values for settings.
+* **Validators** - This attaches validators to make sure that the user-provided name matches the regex for valid table names and that the name meets the required minimum and maximum lengths.
+Adding validators provides feedback to users when invalid values are provided in either the CLI or Visual Studio.

 Here is the full snippet of the `Backend` Object setting with the child settings.
 ```